15 Mental Health Charities Doing The Work

 National Alliance on Mental Illness (NAMI)

 The National Alliance on Mental Illness (NAMI) envisions a world where all people affected by mental illness live healthy, fulfilling lives supported by communities that care.
-They provide advocacy, education, support, and public awareness so that all individuals and families affected by mental illness can recover.
+They provide advocacy, education, mental health support, and public awareness so all individuals and families affected by mental illness can recover.

 Built on the values of hope, inclusion, empowerment, compassion, and fairness, NAMI is the nation’s largest grassroots mental health organization dedicated to building better lives for millions of Americans.